nlpope/Comix-Organizer-Mk-2/README.md

 ### Extras

-ComixOrganizer uses Swift's new diffable datasource to sift through publishers and their respective titles
+ComixOrganizer has been updated to use Swift's new diffable datasource to sift through publishers and their respective titles

 Once a publisher is selected, if they have 'Comics' in their title it will automaticlaly be changed to read 'Comix' to match the aesthetic of the app